Eschatologue/CM_wiki/docs/class/monk/index.md

 :   Choose 2: Acrobatics, Athletics, History, Insight, Religion, or Stealth

 **Weapon Proficiencies**
-:   Simple weapons and Martial weapons that have the **:weapon-prop-light: Light** property
+:   Simple weapons and Martial weapons that have the **:wp-prop-light: Light** property

 **Tool Proficiencies**
 :   Choose one type of Artisan's Tools or Musical Instrument (see chapter 6)